 Media files can be uploaded one at a time or in batches.
 Batch processing takes around 10 minutes to process depending on the amount of files you upload.
 After processing the files will be saved to the relevent project in the results dashboard.
 You are required to have a conservation AI account to use the batch upload feature.
 We regulary release updates to improve the accuracy of our models as more data becomes available.

-To upload media files to the conservation AI site click on the home tab and select upload media files.
+To upload media files to the conservation AI site click on the dashboard tab and select upload files.
 This process allows you to upload either single files or batch upload mutiple files.The same process can be repeated for audio files by clicking on upload single audio file.

 Once processing is complete the results can be viewed in the project gallery.
 The maximum number of images per batch is 1000.
 The site utilises Graphics Processing Units (GPUs) to enable fast processing of uploaded content and is able to process 3,600 images per hour.